bart-turczynski/wykaz-imion-uzywanych-w-polskiej-rzeczypospolitej-ludowej/README.md

 ## Data

-The file you\'ll be interested in is `given_names.csv`.
-Here\'s an example of the first three rows:
+The file you'll be interested in is `given_names.csv`.
+Here's an example of the first three rows:

 | Name    | Form | Popular |
 |---------|------|---------|